 Brian has also performed for several community theatre productions in the Twin Cities, and composed the title song for Woodbury Community Theater’s “The Magic of Christmas”.
 In 2010 he acted as Khaos in “Oedipus Rocks” at the Minnesota Fringe Festival.

 In 2000, Brian presented his compositions on the program “The Wave Project” on KFAI-FM in Minneapolis.
 Brian’s recording of Trebor Tichenor’s “Deep in the Ozarks” was used by Garrison Keillor on a Mark Twain audiobook in 2001.
 Another career highlight was a 2004 appearance on “Backstage Pass”, a weekly arts magazine on Twin Cities public radio.

 His CD releases, comprising Folk Ragtime, New Ragtime, and Terra Verde, include Solo Piano (1996, Solo Art), Hidden Falls (1998, Viridiana), River Bluffs (2000, Viridiana), and Traditions (2001).
 In addition, his compositions have been recorded by David Thomas Roberts on Solo Art and Viridiana releases.

-Rod and Tricia Biensen are a married couple and perform ragtime and other music styles together at weddings, funerals, churches, anniversaries, birthdays, adult care facilities, festivals, and other events.
+Rod Biensen performs ragtime and other musical styles at weddings, funerals, churches, anniversaries, birthdays, adult care facilities, festivals, and other events.

 Rod has been performing music since 1974 when he started performing on piano professionally at Shakey’s Pizza Parlor in Ames.
 Since then, in addition to local performances, he has performed on the ragtime and Dixieland jazz circuits, including two cruises.
 He has performed 3 concerts with the Alabama Symphony and 1 concert with the Arkansas Symphony.